jlevy/og-equity-compensation/README.md

 mistakes to watch out for:

-- ❗ Do not accept an offer of stock or shares without also asking for the exact number of total shares (or, equivalently, getting the exact percentage of the company those shares represent).
+- ❗ Do not accept an offer of stock or shares without also asking for the exact number of total shares (or, equivalently, the exact percentage of the company those shares represent).
 It’s quite common for some companies to give offers of stock or options and tell you only the number of shares.
   Without the percentage, the number of shares is meaningless.